SkylineCommunications/dataminer-docs/connector-help/connector_help/Ensemble Designs Avenue 9455.md

 On the left side of this page, you can select the number of available slots, and click a button to refresh all SNMP parameters.
 You can also find the **SNMP Overview** table here, which displays information about the connection to each slot and allows you to manage these connections.

 On the right side of the page, you can use the toggle button to enable or disable the automatic creation of DVEs.
 You can also find the **Slot DVE** table here.
-This table contains two columns: the **DVE ID** column, which contains the ID of the created DVE, and the **Alias**,which indicates the name of the DVE.
+This table contains two columns: the **DVE ID** column, which contains the ID of the created DVE, and the **Alias**, which indicates the name of the DVE.